nmiodice/Fixed-Column-Formatter--Sublime-Text-2-plugin-/README.md

 allowed columns and will ensure the newly created line preserves the indentation.

+This is particularly helpful when formatting plain text to fit within an 80 column piece of code, or an email client which may decide to break up your nicely formatted text on your behalf.
+Now you can make the change in your source files and let the plugin do the re-formatting for you!

 Example:
 --
 A trivial example of what this plugin does follows below.
 Consider the